 Sincerity is one of my own core preaching values as well as somthing I continually have to fight myself for.
 And it can’t be faked.
 So how do you bear your honest heart for a greater impact in communicating the gospel?

 It’s my strong opinion that those who do not trust the entire Word of God as the whole, pure, and perfect book that it is, should not be in a preaching ministry.
 Period.
 We may not understand it all, but we can certainly take God’s Word at face value if we’re going to claim to represent it.

 Preparation prevents faking it in the pulpit.
 One HUGE rule of preaching is “don’t just make stuff up!”
 So study, prepare, work hard.
 Every Sunday is a test of your dedication and commitment to the Word.

 This adds time and energy to preparation.
 You not only have to compile material and arrange it in a way that makes sense, but you must commit it to memory.
-For me, i memorize my major points.
 If I’ve studied well, the sermon flows from the heart rather than having to leap off of the page.
 Having said that, some of the greatest preachers in history have been those who utilize manuscripts, so this is admittedly my own angle and not prescriptive for everybody.

 Make Eye Contact

 See the eyes of your people when you preach to them and you’ll see a piece of their heart as well.
 Of course, preaching without notes helps this process a great deal, but even if you use notes, glance at them and then return your attention to those from whom you’ve asked attention.

 Every sermon represents biblical and doctrinal truth, but it also says something about your life, so tell your story.
 Your testimony and experiences mean a great deal to your congregation.
 They know you more by hearing about your personal life, so let them in and they’ll trust you more and respond well when you have to apply the truth in highly convicting ways.
 And, humorous and painful stories create highly teachable moments with our fellow human beings.